-The Fine Regulation provides the range of the base fines for cartels: for undertakings/association of undertakings, it is between 2% and 4% of turnover for the latest financial year before the date of the Authority's decision.
+The Fine Regulation provides the range of the base fines for cartels: for undertakings/ association of undertakings, it is between 2% and 4% of turnover for the latest financial year before the date of the Authority's decision.
 After calculating the base fine, the Authority applies aggravating and mitigating factors to calculate the final fine for the relevant undertaking or association of undertakings.

-Contributed by: Gönenç Gürkaynak and Barış Yüksel, ELIG Gürkaynak Attorneys-at-Law
+Contributed by: Gönenç Gürkaynak and Harun Gündüz, ELIG Gürkaynak Attorneys-at-Law

 The Authority's fine for cartels cannot exceed 10% of the relevant undertaking's turnover generated in Turkey in the financial year preceding the date of the decision to impose a fine.
-The minimum fine is TRY34,809 for 2021 (currently approximately USD4,300 or EUR3,600).